2mas/EpisodeTracker/README.md

-# README #
+# EpisodeTracker #

 A Tv-show tracker that uses TheTVDB.com API v2.
 Search and add series to your trackinglist and get notified when new episodes are aired for your favourite series.
+Example of automatic usage is to add the CLI to an OS scheduler to call the update-method frequently, checking for updated series, sending you notifications via email for example when new episodes have arrived.

-Right now only "valid" episodes are being processed.
-There are special-episodes and episodes without a correctly formatted air-date that will be ignored from processing.
+The library (EpisodeTracker.Core) is targeting netstandard2.0 and the CLI-part is an implementation for netcoreapp2.0

 Feel free to contribute!

 ### How to run ###

-To run this you need
+To run this:

-1. Your own api-keys at TheTVDB.com
+1. Clone the repo
-2. Run CLI to make a skeleton config in Data-folder
+2. ```dotnet restore``` and ```dotnet run --project EpisodeTracker.CLI```
-2. Modify Data/EpisodeTracker.json with your api credentials and endpoint to the api
+3. Get api-keys at TheTVDB.com and modify bin/[Debug|Release]/Data/EpisodeTracker.json with your api credentials and endpoint to the api

 Example of ApiCredentials-element: